Aarushaggarwal-theone/ekPehchaanl/README.md

+# Ek Pehchaan FinFlux

+Note: some of the code in the GUI is simplified for demo purposes, refer to other code files to see exact implementation.

-# for gui_categorization code, the transaction_data.csv must be uploaded. for gui_financial insights, the mockfinancialdata.csv must be uploaded in the GUI interface.
+for gui_categorization code, the transaction_data.csv must be uploaded. for gui_financial insights, the mockfinancialdata.csv must be uploaded in the GUI interface.

 Overview: